kdkorthauer/scDD/README.md

 # scDD
-Version 1.1.0 of R Package 'scDD'
+Version 1.2.0 of R Package 'scDD' (Release 2)

 To Install: